GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 This is of course an active area of research.
 The most promising current approaches focus on scaling up inference-time compute (a.k.a.
 "System 2", reasoning), either via some external scaffolding or by training the behavior into the model via reinforcement learning.
-The intuition is that by spending more tokens to think, the AI can produe a better quality output.
+The intuition is that by spending more tokens to think, the AI can produce a better quality output.
 The extra tokens are used to reason step by step (chain-of-thought), to check over the output for mistakes (reflection), and/or to systematically examine candidate options (search, tree-of-thought).
 So even if the base model could occasionally produce hallucinated output, it could be caught and corrected at inference time.